catenax/tractusx/documentation/architecture/speedboat-consume-aspects-with-connectors.md

 ### Artifacts creation

 If `KAPUTT Service` wants to consume the aspects from `Company A` and `Company B`:
-`Company A` needs to create an `Aspect Artifact A` inside its `Company A Connector`.
+`Company A` needs to create an `Aspect Artifact A` inside its `Company A Provider` connector.
 The `Aspect Artifact A` contains an `accessUrl` pointing to an aspect API provided by `Company A`.
-`Company B` needs to create an `Aspect Artifact B` inside its `Company B Connector`.
+`Company B` needs to create an `Aspect Artifact B` inside its `Company B Provider` connector.
 The `Aspect Artifact B` contains an `accessUrl` pointing to an aspect API provided by `Company B`.
 KAPUTT needs to create an agreement between its `KAPUTT Consumer` connector and `Company A Provider` connector, and a second agreement with `Company B Provider` connector.
 This means that Kaputt consumer will contain:

-- One artifact to access Aspect Artifacts from `Company A`
+- One artifact `Company A Aspect Artifact` to access Aspect Artifacts from `Company A`
-- One artifact to access Aspect Artifacts from `Company B`
+- One artifact `Company B Aspect Artifact` to access Aspect Artifacts from `Company B`
-- One artifact to access `PRS API`
+- One artifact `PRS Artifact` to access the `PRS API`

 ![Artifacts](./diagrams/speedboat-artifacts.png)